ffmpegwasm/ffmpeg.wasm/docs/api.md

 **Arguments:**

 - `path` path to write data to file system
-- `data` data to write, can be Uint8Array, URL or base64 format
+- `data` data to write, can be Uint8Array, URL, File, Blob or base64 format

 **Examples:**